 - Responsive to user selection and predefined events

-- Referential integrity between tables consistently maintained by Access – making sure all your data makes sense, nearly all of the time
+- Referential integrity between tables consistently maintained by Microsoft Access – making sure all your data makes sense, nearly all of the time

-Aggregations of enormous databases are relatively simple in Access, too.
-Querying and filtering can take place regardless of your mode of storage with Access providing powerful data analysis solutions – but no pivot table!
+Aggregations of enormous databases are relatively simple in Microsoft Access, too.
+Querying and filtering can take place regardless of your mode of storage with Microsoft Access providing powerful data analysis solutions – but no pivot table!

-Similar to our Excel offerings, here are some great online resources, tutorials and templates to give you the upper-hand when getting to grips with Access:
+Similar to our Microsoft Excel offerings, here are some great online resources, tutorials and templates to give you the upper-hand when getting to grips with Access:

 - Easy Access with Templates – official MS Office tutorial for using Access templates to speed your work